bpdev97/CS450-MPX/UserManual.md

 ### setPriority
 *Usage:*
 The setPriority command can accept two arguments.
 The name of a process, and a priority to set in the process.
 The priority can be an integer between 0 and 9.
 SetPriority will find the process and then set the priority.

-### yield
-*Usage:*
-The yield command takes in no arguments.
-It will make the command handler IDLE such that other processes can be run.

 ### loadr3
 *Usage:*